The role of the EU Mission

 The Role of the Mission/Delegation

-In 1964 the European Commission decided to establish a full diplomatic mission, the Permanent Delegation to the International Organisations in Geneva, to represent the interests of the European Community and its Member States at the Geneva-based international organisations, specialised agencies and bodies, including the World Trade Organisation.
+In 1964, the European Commission decided to establish a full diplomatic mission, the Permanent Delegation to the International Organisations in Geneva, to represent the interests of the European Community and its Member States at the Geneva-based international organisations, specialised agencies and bodies, including the World Trade Organization (WTO).

 Following the entry into force of the Treaty of Lisbon on 1st December 2009, the Delegation of the European Commission became the Delegation of the European Union.
-Since January 2011 the EU has two representations in Geneva: the Permanent Mission of the European Union to the World Trade Organization - The Permanent Delegation of the European Union to the United Nations Office and to other international organisations in Geneva and the Permanent Delegation of the European Union to the United Nations Office and other international organisations in Geneva.
+Since January 2011 the EU has two representations in Geneva: the Permanent Mission of the European Union to the World Trade Organization and the Permanent Delegation of the European Union to the United Nations Office and to other international organisations in Geneva.